 leve - one who takes/asks

 keel ka - of the rod (middle rod of grinding wheel)

 baal na baanka hoye - not even a hair is tangled (no damage is caused)

-Kabira is metaphorically indicating us that, if you had seen your life being wasted ahead, you should take shelter of someone who had already had crossed this viscious cycle of Maya and duality or someone who is so strong, that duality can’t touch them.
+Kabira is metaphorically indicating us that, if you had seen your life being wasted, you should take shelter of someone who had already crossed this viscious cycle of Maya and duality or someone who is so strong, that duality can’t touch them.

 One who truly finds Ram and takes his homage (by sacrificing himself completely, i.e. body, mind and soul) is immediately liberated and they become fearless.
 Even time can’t harm him as time is bound by duality and Ram and his lovers are not.